Zbern/juno-pm/02-strategy/decision-matrix.md

 ## The decision

-Whether RocketShip builds Automated Prioritization in Juno as a Hybrid (RAG + Agentic) Copilot, vs buying a generic LLM API or fine-tuning a model on our corpus.

-Why now: roadmap discussions are driven by the loudest voice in Slack rather than customer evidence.
-Priorities reverse weekly, and the PM cannot defend the call to leadership.
+Whether we builds pension payment history as a static webpage or include RAG/LLM capabilities Why now: Customer sentiment has steadily decreased

 ## Options scored